DLMtool/DLMtool/README.md

 ## Installation

-The relased version of `DLMtool` can be downloaded from CRAN:
+The released version of `DLMtool` can be downloaded from CRAN:

 ```
 install.packages("DLMtool")